-The proposed new lots of a subdivision shall be laid out in such a manner that there is a 50 foot right of way retained to allow the connection of each abutting lot to the proposed subdivision's road network.
-No road shall have a right-of-way width of less than 50 feet regardless of other provisions in this or other ordinances.
+The proposed new lots of a subdivision shall be laid out in such a manner that there is a 50 foot (15.24 m) right of way retained to allow the connection of each abutting lot to the proposed subdivision's road network.
+No road shall have a right-of-way width of less than 50 feet (15.24 m) regardless of other provisions in this or other ordinances.

-Grades of all new roads shall not be less than 0.5% or more than 8% unless specifically approved by the Board.
+Grades of all new roads shall not be less than 0.5% or more than 8% unless specifically approved by the BoardLongitudinal road grades shall not exceed 10 percent.
+Special care shall be taken to provide at all intersections longitudinal grades not exceeding 1 percent extending at aleast 60 feet (18.3 m) back from the point of intersection.

 Roads shall intersect at right angles where possible but under no circumstances at an angle of less than 60 degrees.
-"T" intersections formed on opposite sides of the same collector road shall not be closer than 200 feet center line to center line.
-The outside travel surface of all intersections shall have a radius of not less than 25 feet.
+"T" intersections formed on opposite sides of the same collector road shall not be closer than 200 feet (61 m) center line to center line.
+The outside travel surface of all intersections shall have a radius of not less than 25 feet (7.62 m).

 Intersections and curves shall be so designed as to permit adequate visibility for both pedestrian and vehicular traffic.
-Curves in general shall have a minimum center line radius of 100 feet.
+Curves in general shall have a minimum center line radius of 100 feet (30.48 m).